Instructions to Authors

-- For the additional pages exceeding SIX printed pages, the author is required to pay US $100 (10,000 yen) per each additional page.
-The changes made at the proofreading stage except for the correction of typographical errors are charged to the author.
+- For the additional pages, i.e., exceeding SIX printed pages, the author is required to pay US $100 (10,000 yen) per each additional page.
+Changes made at the proofreading stage, except for the correction of typographical errors, are charged to the author.

-- If the first author or the corresponding author is a member of The Japan Mendel Society, the publication fee won’t be charged up to four manuscripts for one year per person.
+- If the first author or the corresponding author is a member of The Japan Mendel Society, the publication fee won’t be charged up to four manuscripts per year per person.

 5. Color Charge

-If the manuscript contains one or more color illustrations and/or figures, the color fee of US $200 (20,000 yen) for each color page will be charged to the author.
+If the manuscript contains one or more color illustrations and/or figures, a color fee of US $200 (20,000 yen) for each color page will be charged to the author.

 Reprints provide authors with a means of obtaining wider distribution for their work.
 A reprint order request must be sent together with the proof to the editorial office.
 It must be received before the Journal goes to press.
 Do not delay ordering your reprints.

 Delivery and invoices: Reprints are normally shipped 3 weeks after publication of the Journal.
-Invoices are emailed the author before the time of shipment.
-In the case of orders chargeable to Institutions, an official Purchase Order must be in hand before the reprint shipment can be released.
+Invoices are emailed to the author before the time of shipment.
+In the case of orders chargeable to institutions, an official purchase order must be raised before the reprint shipment can be released.

-The prices in US dollars quoted herein are for reprints ordered by and paid for by the author only, or by sponsoring non-profit organization, and apply only if orders are in our possession before the Journal goes to press.
-Minimum order 20 copies; quantities above 50 copies will be charged for in multiples of 50 copies.
+The prices in US dollars quoted here are for reprints ordered by and paid for by the author, or by a sponsoring non-profit organization, and only apply if orders are in our possession before the journal goes to press.
+There is a minimum order 20 copies; quantities above 50 copies will be charged for in multiples of 50 copies.

 |Pages||Per 20 copies||Per 50 copies||Per 100 copies|

 |1-4||US $50 (5,000 yen)||US $100 (10,000 yen)||US $200 (20,000 yen)|